Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • Heaviness in the right hypochondrium, due to an increase in the size of the liver;

-• Short medium pains in the right hypochondrium, worse after eating;
+• Short-term moderate pain in the right hypochondrium, worsening after eating;

-• Increase in the size of the spleen and liver;
+• Increased size of the spleen and liver;

-• Vomiting, nausea, bitterness in the mouth, loss of appetite, diarrhea, bloating, these symptoms develop due to impaired bile output;
+• Vomiting, nausea, bitterness in the mouth, loss of appetite, diarrhea, bloating, these symptoms develop due to impaired excretion of bile;

-• Itching on the body, the body itches due to the accumulation of bile acids;
+• Itching on the body, itching of the body due to the accumulation of bile acids;

 • Apathy, fatigue.